opendata-swiss/ogd-handbook-wiki/library/glossary.en.md

 Use of content outside of its original intention.

-#### Share-alike Licence
+#### Share-alike License

-A licence that requires users of a work to provide the content under the same or similar conditions as the original.
+A license that requires users of a work to provide the content under the same or similar conditions as the original.

 #### Server